 What Is Compulsive Exercise?

-Compulsive exercise refers to a pattern of physical activity that is driven by guilt, anxiety, or rigid rules rather than enjoyment or health.
+Compulsive exercise refers to a pattern of physical activity driven by guilt, anxiety, or rigid rules, rather than enjoyment or a desire for health.
 It often involves an inability to rest, exercise despite illness or injury, and a deep sense of distress when unable to work out.
 For individuals struggling with eating disorders, exercise can become a form of punishment for eating, a method of weight control, or a way to manage intrusive thoughts and emotions.

 Exercise and eating disorders often exist in a complex cycle of control, self-worth, and anxiety.
-Individuals who struggle with body image or disordered eating may begin exercising for healthy reasons—such as improving fitness or relieving stress—but over time, the behavior becomes tied to feelings of value and identity.
+Individuals who struggle with body image or disordered eating may initially exercise for healthy reasons, such as improving fitness or relieving stress.
+Still, over time, the behavior becomes tied to feelings of value and identity.
 Missing a workout may cause distress or self-criticism, while completing one may bring only temporary relief.

 Exercising multiple times per day or for excessive durations